svinkapeppa/meta/README.md

-# meta
+# Metaprogramming

-Metaprogramming at MIPT, 2018
+Metaprogramming course at MIPT, 2018